 You may find your customers are still caught in a bit of a limbo when it comes to food stalls, with some food markets being 100% cash and others being a mishmash of stalls accepting cards and some not.
 Being ahead of the curve is key to getting customers in this environment.
 Sure, your neighbour might be offering something delicious, but the majority of modern Brits don’t carry cash so if your competitor doesn’t offer card or mobile friendly payment, the customer will soon move onto you.

-It’s incredibly easy to get equipped to take card payments.
-Look for tech that enables you to accept chip and PIN, contactless and mobile device payment, like Apple Pay and Samsung Pay and a reader for magnetic stripe cards for international customers.
+It’s incredibly easy to get equipped to take card payments or even online orders.
+Look for tech that enables you to accept chip and PIN, contactless and mobile device payment, like Apple Pay and Samsung Pay, and a reader for magnetic stripe cards for international customers.

 Look for a payments device that integrates with point-of-sale technology to make your business run even more smoothly.
 Keep track of stock, gain data insight into what sells well, keep track of orders and future proof for expansion to more than one stall.
 Square Terminal provides all of this.